-The fund balance for the Educational Fund is budgeted to increase \$5.2 million.
-With increased revenue in property taxes and state sources offsetting a federal decrease in resources.
-Salaries and benefits are increasing in a way necessary to ensure equitable funding to the schools to help all students succeed.
+The fund balance for the Educational Fund budgeted to increase \$5.2 With million. increased revenue in property taxes and state sources offsetting decrease in federal Salaries resources. and benefits are increasing in a way necessary to ensure equitable funding to the schools to help all students succeed.
 The chart to the right reflects the fund balance year-over-year comparison and net change in fund balance.